Annabella B. Johnson

 Global Ugandan | Software Engineer | Technologist | Humanitarian | Advocate

 * Dynamic * Engaged * Focused * Motivated *

-Annabella Busawule Johnson is the Founder and President at Diplomat256 Association, Uganda and a Co-owner/Director at RohoConsult, Uganda.
-She is a well travelled Humanitarian Technologist who advocates for innovation,effective and innovative use of Information and Communication Technology in the Humanitarian Enterprise.
+Annabella Busawule Johnson is the Founder and President at Diplomat256 Association, Uganda and a Founding Director at ROHOConsulting, Uganda Ltd. She is a well-traveled Humanitarian Technologist who advocates for the effective and innovative use of Information and Communication Technology in the Humanitarian Enterprise and Diplomacy.

-She has also worked for several software development companies in the private sector, ateducational institutions, served on several Board of Directors, served as a member of a university senates and also served on organizational staff councils.
+She has also worked for several software development companies in the private sector, NGOs, and educational institutions which gave her the opportunity to serve on several Board of Directors, university senate, executive teams, and organizational staff councils.

 Annabella has great strengths in practical, emotional and cognitive intelligence.
 She is a compassionate, resilient and driven leader who is gifted in listening and mentorship.
-She thrives onchallenges, particularly those that expand the team and organization’s reach to bring harmony tosociety.
+She thrives on challenges, particularly those that expand the team and organization’s reach to bring harmony to society and transform conflict.